lisa-lumos/Redshift/01-intro.md

 Data compression.
 The best way to enable column data compression, is by allowing Redshift to apply optimal compression encodings during data loading.

-Amazon Redshift caches the results of certain types of queries in memory on the leader node.
+Amazon Redshift caches the results of certain queries in memory on the leader node.
 When a user submits a query, Redshift checks the results cache.
 If a match is found, Redshift uses the cached results.
 Result caching is transparent to the user.

 Result caching is turned on by default.
 You can turn it off for a session with a command.